reactive/data-client/docs/core/api/Manager.md

 when using &lt;CacheProvider /\>.
 This is necessary since the commit phase is asynchronously scheduled.
 This enables building managers that perform work after the DOM is updated and also with the newly computed state.

-Since redux is fully synchronous, an adapter must be placed in front of Rest Hooks style middleware to ensure they can consume a promise.
+Since redux is fully synchronous, an adapter must be placed in front of Reactive Data Client style middleware to ensure they can consume a promise.
 Conversely, redux middleware must be changed to pass through promises.

 Middlewares will intercept actions that are dispatched and then potentially dispatch their own actions as well.